How are identity problems linked to childhood trauma?

-During this stage the infant needs to start developing some autonomy whilst still feeling safe in the world.
+During this stage, the infant needs to start developing some autonomy whilst still feeling safe in the world.
 In other words, s/he needs to start seeing her/himself as a separate entity from her/his patents with her/his own unique will.
 For example, learning s/he can say ‘no’ or exploring her/his immediate environment on her/his own.

 Parents who are over-protective can cause their child problems traversing this stage (ie by stifling their efforts to achieve a degree of ‘separateness’ from the parents).

-Also, parents who are too permissive may also prevent their child getting through this stage effectively.
-For example, if the parents are too permissive the child may not learn to behave in accordance with her/his society’s/culture’s expectations (eg s/he may ‘misbehave’ at nursery school) leading to feelings of shame when members of that society/culture criticise and punish the child for her/his ‘transgressions’.
+Also, parents who are too permissive may also prevent their child from getting through this stage effectively.
+For example, if the parents are too permissive the child may not learn to behave in accordance with her/his society’s/culture’s expectations (eg s/he may ‘misbehave’ at nursery school) leading to feelings of shame when members of that society/culture criticize and punish the child for her/his ‘transgressions’.